This error means that VirtualBox DHCP server took too long, or failed, to assign an IP address to the device. It is usually caused by the following.

 The virtual device is using too many CPUs

-You cannot use all your CPU cores when running a virtual device: you need at least to preserve 1 for your operating system.
+You cannot use all your CPU cores when running a virtual device: you need to preserve 1 or 2 cores for your operating system.

-For example, if your CPU has only 8 cores, you need to reduce the number of Processors of the virtual device to 7 or less.
+For example, if your CPU has only 8 cores, you should to reduce the number of Processors of the virtual device to 6 or less.

-You should not need more than 4 CPUs for a virtual device to run Android 10-14 comfortably.
+You should not need more than 4 CPUs for a virtual device to run Android 10 or above comfortably.